josephtesting97-source/BackUpToolsEX/README.md

 # Home Backup Tool

-Lightweight backup utilites that backups your important files.
+Lightweight backup utilites that backups your important files to your local server.

 ---